scotch171/laravel_test_case/README.md

 Using Laradock, Vue 2, Laravel 8

-Done only what is required in the test task.
+Only implemented what is required in the test task.
 There are some things that I would also implement

 # Roadmap:
     1) Authorization